Lower bounds on coloring numbers from hardness hypotheses in PCF theory: Introduction

 \subsection{Should we expect consistency or better pcf theorems?}

 Let us mention first the known consistency results.
-Only quite recently Gitik \cite{Git1x} succeeded to prove, from the consistency of large cardinal axioms, the consistency of a countable set of regular cardinals $\mathfrak a$ with $\pcf (\mathfrak a)$ uncountable, but really just $|\pcf (\mathfrak a)|=\aleph_1$.
-In particular he got $(*)^2_{\aleph_0,\aleph_1,\mu}$.
+Only quite recently Gitik \cite{Git15} succeeded to prove, from the consistency of large cardinal axioms, the consistency of a countable set of regular cardinals $\mathfrak a$ with $\pcf (\mathfrak a)$ uncountable, but really just $|\pcf (\mathfrak a)|=\aleph_1$.
+In particular he got $(\stt) ^2_{\aleph_0,\aleph_1,\mu}$.
 While a great achievement, this is still very distant from what we need.

 For $\k>\aleph_0$ there are no known consistency results.
-However, after the RGCH was proved in the early nineties much effort (by me, at least) was made to lower $\beth_\om$ and failed, whereas in some other direction there were advances (\cite{sh:824,sh:898,GiSh:1013}).
+After the RGCH was proved in the early nineties much effort (at least by the present author) was made to lower $\beth_\om$ --- so far without any success.
+However in some other directions there were advances (\cite{sh:824,sh:898,GiSh:1013}).

 So do we expect consistency or ZFC results?
-Wishful thinking, or, if you prefer, the belief that ``set theory behaves in an interesting way" suggests that truth should turn out to be somewhere in the middle, e.g. that the true ZFC bound is, say, $\beth_4(\nu)$ (or $\beth_{957}(\nu)$, for that matter).
+Wishful thinking, or, if you prefer, the belief that ``set theory behaves in an interesting way" suggests that the answer to ``for which $m$ the statement $\oplus^1_m$ holds in ZFC" should turn out to be somewhere in the middle, e.g. $m=4$ (or $m=957$, for that matter).
 More seriously, the situation is wide open.
-Perhaps, as on the one hand the ZFC $\beth_\om(\nu)$ gap has not changed for a long time now, while on the other hand there has been a recent breakthrough in consistency, there is some sense in viewing consistency as more likely.
+Perhaps, as on the one hand the ZFC $\beth_\om(\ku)$ gap has not changed for a long time now, while on the other hand there has been a recent breakthrough in consistency, there is some sense in viewing consistency as more likely.